Top Eco Friendly Valentine’s Day Gifts

 Bogey Adopt-a-Seal® with plush

 If you just love love, this Adopt-a-Seal® is the perfect gift.
 When you symbolically adopt harbor seal Bogey (or one of our other popular patients like a sea otter, sea lion or dolphin!) your purchase will provide the food and medical care the next sick or injured patient needs to return to their ocean home.
-Keep it simple with a personalized certificate that features your animal’s story from rescue to release, or increase your impact by choosing to a gift package that includes a plush!
+Keep it simple with a personalized certificate that features your animal’s story from rescue to release, or increase your impact by upgrading to a gift package that includes a plush!

 2. For the jewelry aficionado: